Mexico captures No.1 drug kingpin 'Shorty' Guzman

 He came to prominence in 1993, when assassins who shot dead Roman Catholic Cardinal Juan Jesus Posadas claimed they had been gunning for Guzman but got the wrong target.

-Last July, Pena Nieto's government caught the leader of the Zetas drug cartel, Miguel Angel Trevino, aka Z-40.
+Last July, Pena Nieto's government caught the leader of the Zetas drug cartel, Miguel Angel Trevino, also known as Z-40.

-The Zetas have been blamed for many of the worst atrocities carried out by Mexican drug gangs, acts that have sullied the country's name and put fear into tourists and investors alike.
+The Zetas have been blamed for many of the worst atrocities of Mexico's drugs war, acts that have sullied the country's reputation and put fear into tourists and investors alike.

-Founded by army deserters in the late 1990s, the Zetas initially acted as enforcers for the Gulf Cartel.
-But cracks began to appear and the rupture was sealed in early 2010, setting off the most violent phase in Mexico's drug war.

-Calderon, a conservative, had staked his reputation on bringing Mexico's powerful drug gangs to heel.
-While the armed forces he sent in captured or killed many of the top capos, cartels splintered amid leadership challenges and turf wars exploded across Mexico.

 Analysts were divided on whether Guzman's lieutenant Ismael "El Mayo" Zambada would take the helm of the Sinaloa Cartel.